pulumi/docs/content/blog/why-switch-to-pulumi/index.md

 #### Why Pulumi for AI Workloads?

-Your company may be using AI as a way to increase innovation and reduce costs.
+Your company may be using AI to increase innovation and reduce costs.
 AI gives them the ability to design richer and more intuitive interfaces for their products and/or services to connect better with their customers.
-The hardest part of AI is many times not the AI pieces but the cloud infrastructure parts:  how to provision and manage the infrastructure that AI workloads run on (e.g., compute and networking) and depend on (e.g., databases and storage).
+The hardest part of AI is at times not the AI pieces but the cloud infrastructure parts:  how to provision and manage the infrastructure that AI workloads run on (e.g., compute and networking) and depend on (e.g., databases and storage).